Millions of blogs are written every day. But the good news is - 99% of them are terrible. Learn how to write an awesome blog post, step-by-step.

 Conclusion Rule 2.
 Avoid new information

-A very common mistake many bloggers make is springing new topics or new information on their readers in the conclusion.
+Many bloggers make a big mistake by springing new topics or new information on their readers in the conclusion.

-This would be like reading a book, and in the last ten pages, a new plot gets introduced, it’s overwhelming!
-You just want to know how it ends!
-You don’t want something new!
+This would be like reading a book, and in the last ten pages, a new character and plotline gets introduced.
+It's overwhelming!
+You just want to know how it ends, you don't want something new!

 However, this rule does have an exception - if you want your reader to click through to another post about a similar topic that will help their understanding even further - don't be afraid to tease that new post!